RastoH/eXtended-Coop-Controller/README.md

 	- freeze protect temperature
 - Quarantine
 	- quarantine end date
+- Hen light
+- Coop light
 - Coop fan
 - Coop heat
-- Hen light
-- Coop light

 Door operation settings are programmable using Web App or REST-like API over the Internet by connecting to the xCctrl WiFi Module.
-- Override your coop door Select Open, Close or Stop from the user menu.
+- Override your coop door Select Open, Close or Stop from the interface.

 ## Web App